-The STEM Center is a lab where you can study with friends, form study groups, and have your math and science questions answered by highly-qualified peer tutors.
-Current math and science textbooks as well as math resources are available for use in the STEM Center.
+In the STEM Center you can study with friends, form study groups, and have your math and science questions answered by highly-qualified tutors.
+Current math and science textbooks as well as math resources are available for short-term checkout in the STEM Center.
 For your convenience, the STEM Center is also equipped with computers that support PLATO, MyMathLab and WebAssign.